We Welcome You. For Real.

 - a chance to work alongside others to make the world a better place.

-Consistent student participation is very important to make this class effective.
+Consistent attendance and participation is very important to make this class effective.
 Not only will the material be covered over multiple Sundays, but it is important that youth build trust and community amongst themselves.

 Other programs in support of our Middle School Youth are:

 - Puget Sound Middle School Youth Conference –

-- In the fall we join with other UU Congregations around the Pacific Northwest for the Middle School Conference at Camp Sealth on Vashon.
+- In the fall we join with other UU Congregations around the Pacific Northwest for the Middle School Conference at Camp Sealth on Vashon Island.
 This weekend gives our 6th – 8th graders a chance to expand and deepen their UU connections, and gives our Middle School youth the opportunity to gather with their UU peers while having FUN!
-Ropes course, archery, day spa, rockets & capture the flag are among the many activities offered.
+Ropes course, archery, day spa, rockets, and capture the flag are among the many activities offered.

 - Our Whole Lives (OWL) Program –

 - Our Whole Lives is a UU sexuality education curriculum that helps youth make informed and responsible decisions about their relationships, sexual health, and behavior.
 We offer the OWL Program for the different age groups on a rotating basis.
 The next 7th-8th grade level of OWL is being offered starting in the fall of 2017 with the plan to offer it biannually thereafter.
 More information on the OWL Program can be found here http://www.uua.org/re/owl

 High School Youth

 As a congregation we are called to nourish the hearts, minds and spirits of our youth, recognizing they are the next generation of builders of the world we dream about.
 A world of radical inclusivity where, however you identify, you can find a home.
 We are spiritually diverse and know “we need not think alike to love alike.”

 To that end, our youth program provides a well-rounded religious education to our high school youth.
-While the details vary by year, the pillars remain the same: those of Community Building & Relationships, Social Justice & Service, and Worship & Spirituality.
+While the details vary by year, the pillars remain the same: Community Building & Relationships, Social Justice & Service, and Worship & Spirituality.